-Adverse Possession: Law and Classic Decisions of the UK and US
+Adverse Possession: Legal Principles and Classic Cases in the UK and the US

 Saji Koduvath, Advocate, Kottayam